How Can You Use Social Media Marketing To Boost Investor Relations

 Determine your goals for the period of the next 12-18 months.
 Use a SMART strategy to define your purpose and break the major yearly goals into short-term quarterly or monthly goals.
 Based on these goals, prepare a list of the action plans and put them together in a content calendar.
 Importantly, be sure to integrate your content calendar with the IR calendar to achieve better results.

 Once you have the content strategy ready, start executing at the earliest.
 Whenever possible, prepare content and graphics in advance to ensure consistency for Investor Relations.

 - Form Marketing Strategy

 Experts have repeatedly pointed out to spend 75% of the time in marketing the content you have produced.
 Our goal is to make the content reach to the target audience.
 Consult your marketing team to decide on strategy and budget.

-Firstly, decide a fixed day of the week and time when you will post the content.
+Firstly, decide on a fixed day of the week and time when you will post the content.
 Different platforms are used at different times in the day.
 The best time can be determined by looking at the analytics of your posts.
 Research suggests the following as a standard guide to post:

 Facebook – 1-4 pm and 2-5 pm weekdays